Skip to main content

 Part B

-Design a function longest_word_info that finds the longest string in a list and return both the string and its length.
+With all of that said -- please design a function longest_word_info that finds the longest string in a list and return both the string and its length.